linode/docs/products/compute/gpu/get-started/_index.md

 1. Create a root password for your Linode in the **Root Password** field.
 This password must be provided when you log in to your Linode via SSH.
 The password must meet the complexity strength validation requirements for a strong password.
 Your root password can be used to perform any action on your server, so make it long, complex, and unique.

 1. Click **Create**.
-You will be directed back to the Linodes page which will report the status of your Linode as it boots up.
+You are directed back to the Linode's page, and this page reports the status of your Linode as it boots up.
 You can now use the Cloud Manager to:

     - Boot and shut down your Linode